spectraphilic/reflexible/doc/source/getting_started.rst

 timestep.

-Working with pf... in depth
+Working with rf... in depth
 ================================

 Assuming the above steps worked out, then we can proceed to play with the tools